Hello, and welcome back.

 As you know I have been trying to do some extra visits in the last couple of months just in case we go into lockdown again, (Which we are!) so that I don't get caught short again and have nothing to post.
 I'll be releasing a post once a month on the 1st of every month at 1 pm.
 For this post, we're lucky enough to be invited to go and visit Tangmere Military Aviation Museum which is based in Tangmere.
 (2020)

-I also learned that my Grandad "John Duffin" severed in the army and was sent to India and worked on the searchlight which you can see in the photos below, I've also added some of my Grandad "John Duffin" back in those days you didn't get a choice if you wanted to go in the army you were called up.
-This is what my grandad did, then came home.
+I also learned that my Grandad "John Duffin" severed in the army in the royal artillery. back in those days, you didn't get a choice if you wanted to go in the army you were called up.
+This is what my grandad did, he severed in Hongkong and worked on the search lights. then came home.

 Now before I start,(yes I know I say it in every post) but please check websites before visiting to see what is still open and what isn't as it's affecting everyone differently.